caoyu-noob/D3/README.md

  of responses, please unzip it and put it under `./metrics/`

 We also use [BERTScore](https://github.com/Tiiiger/bert_score) as a metric in our experiments, you may need to download a proper BERT model for a successful evaluation.
+Here we use a roberta-large model.
+To rescale the score, we have put the baseline file under `./bert_score/rescale_baseline/en`.
+If you want to rescale the bert score, please add `--rescale_with_baseline` in the training shell.

 ---
 ## Run the code